 Uses: Faculty, staff and students may use the college's computing resources only for purposes related to their studies, their responsibilities for providing instruction, the discharge of their duties as employees, their official business with the college, and other college-sanctioned or authorized activities.
 Public users are expected to use the computers for research and educational pursuits.

-Restrictions: Use of the Internet for viewing, sending or retrieving any of the following are prohibited:
+Restrictions: Use of the college's computer technologies for viewing, sending or retrieving any of the following are prohibited:

 Such actions include, but are not limited to:

 All users are to abide by the 1976 United States Copyright Law and the Digital Millennium Copyright Act when using the Internet.
 Users must respect the legal protection applied to programs, data, photographs, music, written documents and other material as provided by copyright, trademark, patent, licensure and other proprietary rights mechanisms.